leofavre/canivete-with-rollup/README.md

 $ npm install --save-dev rollup-plugin-node-resolve
 ```

-5. Create a file named "rollup.config.js" in your project's root folder with the following content:
+5. Create a file named "rollup.config.js" in your project's root folder with the following contents:

 ```js
 import nodeResolve from "rollup-plugin-node-resolve";